solana-foundation/solana-improvement-documents/proposals/0110-exponential-fee-for-write-lock-accounts.md

   as-is;
   - Ensuring cost tracking is enabled at the replay stage.
 - End of Block Processing:
-  - Identify write-locked accounts with *compute-unit utilization* > half of account max CU limit.
+  - Identify write-locked accounts with *compute-unit utilization* > target utilization.
 Add/update bank's account_write_lock_fee_cache.
+  - For those accounts are in cache, eg were saturated, but not being write-locked in this block, their current block *compute-unit utilization* shall be considered as zero; then use it to update Cache.
-  - Evicting cheapest account before add new "hot" accounts into LRU cach;
+  - Evict cheapest account before add new "hot" accounts into LRU cach, if cache is in full capacity;
+  - Account will be evicted from cache as soon as its *cost rate* drop back to 0
-  - LRU cache has capacity set to 2* worst case eviction per block to prevent cache attack.
+  - Cache has capacity set to 2* worst case eviction per block to prevent cache attack.
   - For v0, cache capacity set to 2048, as:
     - Max number of tansactions with account 6M CU = 48M/6M = 8;